corsonknowles/RegExTranslator.com/README.md

 ## New Directions

 - [ ] Because this web application is built in the Meteor framework on Node, it will be straightforward to deploy native iOS and Android apps delivering the same features.
-Because this is a developer tool, any mobile users would be more likely to be on tablets than phones.
+Since this is a developer tool, mobile users are more likely to be on tablets than phones.

 - [ ] Further extension of the translation dictionary.
 Creating a user extensible dictionary will allow the language to grow and evolve freely to meet the needs of developers using the tool.